 How Much Will Our HSA Be Worth At Retirement?

-I am am 41 years old and am planning to work until age 55.
-Therefore, if we assume regular contributions of about $7,500 per year for 15 years, plus an additional ten years of growth until age 65, we’ll have accumulated about $425,000.
+I am 41 years old and am planning to work until age 55.
+Therefore, assuming regular contributions of about $7,500 per year for 15 years, plus an additional ten years of growth until age 65, we’ll have accumulated about $425,000.
 This assumes a 7% interest rate.
 Since we are getting a late start in life with our HSA, there isn’t as much time for compounding.

 Steps to Set Up Your HSA for Retirement

 Using an HSA to fund retirement is a personal decision.
 While this is not financial advice, if you want to consider doing the same, here are the steps you’d want to follow.

 - Step 1: Determine if your employer offers an HSA option and enroll if available.
 If you are self-employed, there are also options as long as you are enrolled in an HSA-compatible health plan.

 - Step 2: Fund your HSA account.
 The maximum annual contribution for 2023 is $7,750 and will likely increase slightly every year or two.

 - Step 3: Pay medical expenses out of pocket and invest your HSA funds.
 This is the key if you want long-term compound growth in your HSA.
 My HSA is currently invested in a low-fee S&P 500 index fund.
 Make sure you take the time to invest your HSA money, or else it will sit in a regular account and not accrue any interest.

 - Step 4: Save your receipts for qualified medical expenses.
 We save all of our receipts in a simple Google Document that can be accessed through Drive.
 Keeping your qualified medical receipts allows you to pull out money any time tax-free (though even better if you let your money grow over the years).